R-29RMU / R-29RGU / RSM-54 Sineva / SS-N-23 SKIFF

 In contrast to the Americans, who have always used only solid propellant SLBMs, the Russians have continued to use liquid-propelled missiles, perhaps on grounds of extensive experience and confidence in their safety, but surely because of consistent disappointment with the solid-propelled R-31 (SS-N-17) and R-39 (SS-N-20).

+Trials of the Sineva missile system were completed in 2004.
 During the strategic command exercise "Security-2004" held 10-18 February 2004 nuclear submarines Novomoskovsk and Karelia failed to do exercise launches of Sineva missiles.
 Mystery surrounded the huge military exercises in Arctic Russia attended by President Putin on 17 Febuary 2004, with some navy sources saying planned missile launches had failed.
 Top Navy brass denied any incident had occurred.
 Navy commander Vladimir Kuroyedov said there had been no plans to launch any missiles.
 In fact, the launch of two ballistic missiles from a submarine in the Barents Sea had failed.
+A Sineva missile blasted off from the Karelia, but it veered off course after 98 seconds of flight and was destroyed by its self-destruction system.
 The incident, which may have been caused by a military satellite blocking the launch signal, did not lead to any serious consequences for the K-407 Novomoskovsk 667BDRM Delta IV class nuclear submarine.
+President Vladimir Putin, who watched the exercises, ordered a commission to set up for carrying out a probe.

 On 18 February 2004 Russia launched four missiles as part of its ongoing military exercise, but one of them was self-destructed after veering off course.
 A Molnia communication satellite and an intercontinental ballistic missile were launched from Plesetsk cosmodrome, a strategic RS-18 (Stiletto) missile was launched from Baikonur cosmodrome.
 However, the RSM-54 ballistic missile deviated from its plannedtrack shortly after the flight and was self-destructed.
 The missile began to veer off trajectory 98 seconds after it was launched by the Karelia nuclear-powered submarine in the Barents Sea and the self-liquidation system triggered itself.
 On 01 March 2004 President Vladimir Putin instructed the acting defence minister to carry out an urgent investigation into the reasons for the failure of the launch of three RSM-54 ballistic missiles from the Karelia and Novomoskovsk SSBNs in mid-February 2004.

 On 17 March 2004 Novomoskovsk nuclear submarine of the Russian Northern Fleet did a successful exercise launch of the intercontinental ballistic missile RSM-54 Sineva (NATO code Skiff).
 Reportedly the missile's two warheads hit the preset targets.
-On 17 August 2005 Russian President Vladimir Putin, together with Defense Minister Sergei Ivanov, watched the test-launch of a ballistic missile from the Yekaterinburg nuclear submarine earlier on Wednesday.
+After spending the night on a warship beyond the Polar Circle, President Vladimir Putin observed the successful launch of a ballistic missile from a submarine during naval maneuvers.
+On 17-18 August 2005 Russian President Vladimir Putin, together with Defense Minister Sergei Ivanov, watched the test-launch of a ballistic missile from the Yekaterinburg nuclear submarine near the Kola Peninsula.
 In about half an hour after the launch, the warheads of the Sineva missile successfully hit the designated targets on the Kura test field in the Kamchatka peninsula.

-On 08 September 2006 a Sineva missile was launched by the K-84 Yekaterinburg strategic submarine.
+A Project 667BDRM/Dela IV strategic submarine of the Northern Fleet conducted a successful launch of a Sineva/SS-N-23 missile.
+The missile was launched from a submerged submarine at 10:25 MSK (06:25 UTC) on 30 June 2006.
+The Yekaterinburg, a strategic submarine of the Project 667BDRM/Dela IV class of the Northern Fleet conducted the successful launch of a Sineva/SS-N-23 missile on 08/09 September 2006.
 The missile was launched from an ice-covered polar region toward the Chizha test site at the Kanin Peninsula.
 The three warheads that the missile was reported to carry successfully reached their targets.

 On 17 December 2007 Nuclear submarine Tula of Russia's Northern Navy test-fired a ballistic missile.
 According to the official, the submarine fired the missile from under the water surface with a view to check the battling capacity of the nation's strategic nuclear forces.
 Nuclear cruiser Tula is a submarine of 667BDRM class.
 These submarines are equipped with Sineva RSM-54 ballistic missiles.